cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 ## SIP Event Package for Conference State

 {{!RFC4575}} defines a SIP Event Package {{!RFC3265}} for Conference State.
-A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the onference itsel, and information about other conference participants.
+A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the conference itsel, and information about other conference participants.
 For a PubSub conference, the "subject" child element of the "conference-description" element can be used to indicate the Topic associated with the conference.

 ### Extensions for PubSub